14 Inspirational Personal Website Examples To Help You Create Yours!

 Sean’s professional marketing and coaching services and his online portfolio of products and projects are listed on the site.
 This gives visitors a clear idea of what he does and what they can expect from him.

 Takeaway: Help visitors to remember you and your brand with a concise statement that sticks.
 It might not be easy to pull off, but start by asking yourself, “How would I describe what I do in one short sentence?”

 Not everyone can summarize what they do in “one short sentence,” especially if they do many things.

 If that’s you and you’ll like to create a website that’s not too shouty, I invite you to take a quick look at Joel Runyon’s website.
-You will likely find some inspiration there.
+You will likely find some personal blog inspiration there.